yochiyochirb/vimrc/README.md

 - `<Leader>b` : Convert `{ ... }` into `do ... end` and vice versa.

 For more information, visit https://github.com/jgdavey/vim-blockle or `:help blockle`.

+### vim-wakatime

+vim-wakatime is a plugin for [WakaTime](https://wakatime.com/).
+It requires to sign up WakaTime and input API key.
+If you want not to use it, uncomment `let g:unload_wakatime = 1` in `~/.vimrc.preset` .

+For more information, visit https://wakatime.com/help/plugins/vim